SCRT-HQ/VaporShell/docs/glossary/Add-VSPinpointSegmentSetDimension.md

 ```

 ### -Values
-The criteria values for the segment dimension to use.
+The criteria values to use for the segment dimension.
-Depending on the value of the DimensionType property, endpoints are included or excluded from the segment if their attribute values match the criteria values.
+Depending on the value of the DimensionType property, endpoints are included or excluded from the segment if their values match the criteria values.

 PrimitiveItemType: String
 Type: List